motoxdev/Tides-and-Currents/README.md

 PURPOSE:
 The purpose of this project is to read in the 'tide and current' excel spreadsheet and produce the most common frequencies.

-FILE EXPLANATIONS:
+FILE EXPLANATIONS: <br />
-fourierTides.csv - data file
+fourierTides.csv - data file <br />
-README.md - Comments/Documentation of project
+README.md - Comments/Documentation of project <br />
-Tides and Currents.Rmd - code
+Tides and Currents.Rmd - code <br />
-Tides and Currents.Rproj - entire project
+Tides and Currents.Rproj - entire project <br />

 CODE ORGANIZATION/PROCESS: